 Connectómica, a company in which the CINV has a stake, is co-founded by researchers Juan Carlos Sáez and Tomás Pérez-Acle.
 It was born from the research carried out by the first of them on hemichannels, and his work is focused on the development of drugs for the control of the inflammatory response using the human connexin hemichannel as a target.

 The company has already developed a new drug to treat muscular dystrophy.
 The molecule created for this purpose is already being applied in preclinical epilepsy models with encouraging results.
-He has raised funding to conduct clinical trials in the United States.
+He has raised funding to complete preclinical studies and is requesting funding to carry out clinical trials in the United States, jointly filing with the United States Patent and Trademark Office (USPTO) the patent application called “SELECTIVE CONNEXIN HEMICHANNEL BLOCKERS AS THERAPEUTIC COMPOUNDS AND METHODS FOR TREATING INFLAMMATORY DISEASES “marking an important milestone for the internationalization of its results.

 Dr. Juan Carlos Sáez has discovered important properties of boldine, a molecule derived from boldo, a native tree of Chile, which have allowed the identification of important therapeutic effects in the muscles of people with disabling neuromuscular diseases, which can be fatal at an early age such as diseases Duchenne, Becker or Dysferlinopathies.